w3f/Grants-Program/applications/NodeRed.md

 ## Maintenance Grant :wrench:

 - **Repo(s) needing maintenance:** https://github.com/Zooper-Corp/NodeRed-Polkadot
-- **Reason for support:** The project is in active use by projects like [PolkaWatch](https://twitter.com/polkawatch/status/1654124259374145537) requiring ongoing development and maintenance.
+- **Reason for support:** The project is in active use by projects like [PolkaWatch](https://twitter.com/polkawatch/status/1654124259374145537) requiring ongoing development and maintenance (library updates, changes due to chain runtime upgrades).
 - **Overview of contributions:** Enhancing features, fixing existing issues, aligning with the latest Polkadot versions.
 - **Project owner's consent:** Confirmed consent from project owners for maintenance and enhancements.
 - **Max budget per month:** 500 DOT